-Rewatching all ten series of Friends on Netflix is fine by us (this is a safe space.
-There's no judgement here) but the streaming service's TV catalogue is so vast and addictive that 'Netflix and chill' has become standard Sunday fare – and we're referring to the non-euphemistic act of watching the television in leisurewear, thank you very much.
+Rewatching all ten series of Friends on Netflix is fine by us too (this is a safe space.
+There's no judgement here) but the streaming service's TV catalogue is so vast and addictive that 'Netflix and chill' became standard Sunday fare long before lockdown.
+And we're referring to the non-euphemistic act of watching the television in leisurewear, thank you very much.

-Netflix is home to scores of old favourites ripe for a re-watch (The IT Crowd), shows that have found a new lease of life on the streaming platform (Black Mirror), and R-rated shows that might have been passed over by more traditional TV networks (13 Reasons Why).
+Netflix is home to scores of old favourites ripe for a re-watch (The IT Crowd), shows that have found a new lease of life on the streaming platform (Black Mirror), and R-rated shows that might have been passed over by more traditional TV networks (13 Reasons Why) – in truth, it's night on impossible to finish Netflix (although we still reckon we're pretty close).

 More pertinently here, you've got a huge choice of superb Netflix Originals, including shows like The Haunting of Hill House, Stranger Things and Conversations with a Killer: The Ted Bundy Tapes, plus the mighty Marvel TV shows (Daredevil, Jessica Jones, and The Punisher) – all available to watch in glorious Ultra HD 4K, HDR and Dolby Vision.

-With so much new content available, it can be tough to know where to start, which is why we stepped in and picked out the best TV shows we've seen on Netflix.
+With so much new content available, it can be tough to know where to start, even with more time on your hands, which is why we stepped in and picked out the best TV shows we've seen on Netflix.

 AJ and the Queen

-You needn't watch all 11 seasons of RuPaul's Drag Race plus its inaugural UK variant to 'get' this show – although, if you have, you'll see several Drag Race alumni here.
+You needn't watch all 12 seasons of RuPaul's Drag Race plus its inaugural UK variant and four All Stars spin-off competitions to 'get' this show – although, if you have, you'll see several Drag Race alumni here.

 RuPaul Andre Charles (who co-created the show) plays Robert, a performer enjoying an extremely successful career as drag queen Ruby Red, right up until the moment he gets scammed by the man he loves – a con artist who only ever had eyes for the $100,000 Robert had saved to open his own club.
 Heartbroken, broke and forced to go back on the road, Robert is so consumed with grief that he fails to notice a 10-year-old child called AJ has stowed away in his 1985 RV.